It’s a constant battle to keep a small kids room clean. Tired of picking up toys every day? Learn about 5 problems and

 That’s when I realized that I wasn’t sure where to put that toy, either.
 How could I be aggravated with him if I didn’t know where it went?

-Set up a system so simple that a brand new babysitter can walk into the house for the first time and know where the toys belong.
-Then you’ll know that you’ve simplified enough that a child can do it, too.
+Set up a system so simple that a new babysitter can walk into the house and know where the toys belong.
+Then you’ll know that you’ve simplified enough for a child.

 Problem 3: There’s No Routine

 If you want kids to clean up regularly, something needs to signal: *Ding!* It’s clean up time!